leninepestana/bdsqueries/README.md

 ```
 Step 3 - Update repository class

-With the Projection implemented, we must update the repository class
+With the *Projection* implemented, I must update the repository class.

-The query line below specify a native SQL querie
+The query line below specify a native SQL query.

 ```code
 @Query(nativeQuery = true)
 ```
-Then we must specify the SQL querie in the *value* field
+Then I must specify the SQL query in the *value* field.
-> Important note: We must not forget that we must leave a space in the last word because of concatenation of the bottom line
+> Important note: I must not forget that I must leave a space in the last word because of concatenation of the bottom line.

 ```code